NaDasai/ddiary/README.md

 Git: https://www.datacamp.com/community/tutorials/git-push-pull

 TODO:
+Generate file with transactions and files and option to save ervey ..
-Show history transactions
+Show dates and transactions with data
 Program transaction
-Add notes (display transactions notes)
 Take a loan. (show the ones we can)
 Video: IPFS in Moralis is 64MB, Database is about 3MB.